Uttife/quatr-v1.0.1/README.md

 ## Getting Started

-To run the Real Estate App locally and explore its features, follow these steps:
+To run the App locally and explore its features, follow these steps:

 1. Clone this repository to your local machine using the following command: